-In September 2016 I moved to University of Leeds to continue these studies as Chair of Colloid Chemistry in the School of Food Science and Nutrition and in August 2017 I was appointed Head of the School.
-According to Google Scholar, I have over 200 peer reviewed publications with total citations of over 10,000 and an h-index = 59.
+In 2016 I moved to University of Leeds to continue these studies as Chair of Colloid Chemistry in the School of Food Science and Nutrition and in 2017 I was appointed Head of the School.
+I have over 220 peer reviewed publications with total citations of over 11,000 and an h-index of 57 (Scopus).

 - Head of School

-- Using processing and formulation of dairy based protein systems to control nutrient release and regulate satiety.
+- Using processing and formulation of protein systems to control nutrient release and regulate satiety.

-- Investigating the role of fibre in the upper GI tract including interactions with bile acids, as a potential agent to alter intestinal mucus permeability and alter the transport of food components into the colon.
+- Investigating the role of fibre in the upper GI tract including interactions with bile acids and dietary phenolics, as a potential agent to alter intestinal mucus permeability and alter the transport of food components into the colon.

 - Assessing structural and compostional factors affecting digestion and absorption kinetics in relation to risk factors for disease.

-The laboratory is in the process of being equipped for this work with various specialist pieces of equipment including: interfacial rheometers, surface tension apparatus and both static and semi-dynamic simulations of upper gastrointestinal digestion.
+The laboratory is equipped for this work with: interfacial rheometers, surface tension apparatus and both static and semi-dynamic simulations of upper gastrointestinal digestion and Ussing chamber apparatus for determining mucosal interactions.
 In addition we will have the capability to fully analyse the products of digestion as well as assess their interactions with the intestinal mucosa.